On this page

 |1 July 2025 – 30 June 2026 and onwards||12.00%|

 If your employer doesn’t pay the required rate of SG into your super account by the quarterly due date, they may have to pay a Superannuation Guarantee Charge (SGC) to the ATO.
-The SGC includes all the SG amounts owing to an employee, plus interest and an administration fee.
+The SGC includes all the SG amounts owing to their employees, plus interest and an administration fee.

 Employers who don’t pay the SG into the correct super fund by the due date must report and rectify the missed payment by lodging an SG Statement and paying the SGC.

 Am I eligible for SG contributions?

-Employees who are a company director, a family member working in a business, or someone receiving a super pension or annuity or transition-to-retirement payments are also eligible for SG payments.
+Employees who are a company director, a family member working in a business, or employees who are receiving super pension, annuity or transition-to-retirement payments are also eligible for SG payments.

 Temporary residents are also entitled to receive SG payments into their super account.

 If you want to check whether you are entitled to SG contributions from your employer, you can use the ATO’s Am I entitled to super? online tool.
 It asks questions about your working arrangement to help you determine whether you are entitled to super from your employer.